-DCP 114 and DCP 115 both propose changes to the NTC which will introduce processes for DNOs to separately react to circumstances in which customers either over-utilise or
+DCP 114 and DCP 115 both propose changes to the NTC which will introduce processes for DNOs to separately react to circumstances in which customers either exceed or under-utilise their capacity.

 Assessment against the DCUSA Objectives

 For a DCUSA Change Proposal to be approved it must be demonstrated that it better meets the DCUSA Objectives.
 There are five General DCUSA Objectives and five Charging Objectives.
 The full list of objectives is documented in the CP form provided in Attachments 5 and 6.